SAP/project-fontus/docs/Getting_Started.md

   -javaagent:"${FONTUS_PATH}=config=${CONFIG_PATH},abort=stderr_logging" "${APPNAME}"
 ```

-If you are really lucky, it just works..
+If you are really lucky, it just works...

 To add taint persistence, proceed to the [taint persistence](Taint_persistence.md) documentation.